aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/document-classification/_index.md

    - Scientific - scientific papers
    - Other - the other classes of documents or cases where the classifier is not sure

-The most important parameters are:
+The following is a description of the most important parameters:

 - **Parameter Name**: bestClassesCount
 - **Description**: Count of top classes for the target text